Volatile in C

 For example a global variable can represent a data port (usually global pointer referred as memory mapped IO) which will be updated dynamically.
 The code reading data port must be declared as volatile in order to fetch latest data available at the port..

-Below is a demo which shows how the compiler will behave when there is volatile or not
+Below is a demo which shows how the compiler will behave when there is volatile

 Obviously without volatile the four variable was optimized by the compiler so they are not shown in the assembly code, but with volatile keyword, the four variable was not optimized so everyone has a location in memory stack.